Legal Advice for Compensation Insurance Claims & TPD Payouts

 Case law—how much other people have received in the past—often determines the extent of their compensation entitlement.
 Experienced personal injury lawyers understand how to use common law precedents to deliver the outcome you are seeking.

-Who funds my lump sum payout?
+Who funds my lump sum payment?

-How long for a common law settlement?
+How long does a common law claim take?

 We often hear a question at Splatt Lawyers: How long will it take to get a common law settlement?
 Typically, these matters settle between one year and three years.
 The factors that impact the length of time include: